xarray-contrib/pint-xarray/HOW_TO_RELEASE.rst

 Release process
 ===============
-1. the release happens from `master` so make sure it is up-to-date:
+1. the release happens from `main` so make sure it is up-to-date:

    .. code:: sh

-      git pull origin master
+      git pull origin main

 2. look at `whats-new.rst` and make sure it is complete and with references to issues and pull requests

 3. open and merge a pull request with these changes

-4. make sure the CI on master pass
+4. make sure the CI on main pass

 5. check that the documentation build on readthedocs completed successfully